appier/graphql-cookbook/README.md

 * interface.js : Build an interface for fragment query.
 * unionType.js : Define union type for dynamic data schema.
 * mutation.js : Implement mutation.
+* dataLoader.js : Demonstrate how to use dataload to improve request performance.

 ### Type definition and basic resolve implementation